 Sounded out about being appointed to the post of Minister Adviser to the High Council of State (HCE) then to that of Permanent Representative of Algeria to the United Nations, Mr. BOUTEFLIKA declined the offer.
 He had also declined the offer made to him in 1994 to take over the post of President of the State within the framework of measures and provisions relating to the transitional period.

 In December 1998, he announced his decision to participate as an independent candidate to the anticipated presidential elections which were held on April 15, 1999.He was elected as President of the Republic on April 15th 1999.
-He was reelected in 2004 and 2009.
+He was reelected in 2004, 2009 and succesfully in 2014.